 In a modified radical mastectomy, the surgeon removes the whole breast, and most or all of the lymph nodes under the arm.
 Often, the lining over the chest muscles is removed.
 A small chest muscle also may be taken out to make it easier to remove the lymph nodes.

 Nipple-Sparing and Skin Sparing Breast Surgery

-Whenever possible a skin-sparing and a nipple-sparing approach is used.
-This offers both a cosmetic and emotional benefit to many women.
+Whenever possible, a skin-sparing and a nipple-sparing approach is used.
+This offers both cosmetic and emotional benefits to many women.
 Surgeons can also boost cosmetic results by carefully placing incisions in the axillary or intramammary creases, called hidden scar surgery, then using tunneling techniques to reach the surgical site.
 Maintaining as much of the female form and sensation as possible is important to many patients and this often makes it possible.